-Ken Livingstone to quit Labour
+Ex-London mayor Livingstone quits Labour

 Jeremy Corbyn said it was a sad moment but it was the "right thing to do".

-Mr Livingstone, an ally of party leader Jeremy Corbyn, has always maintained that comments he made about the Nazi leader supporting a Jewish homeland when he first came to power in the early 1930 were historically accurate.
+Mr Livingstone, an ally of Mr Corbyn, has always maintained that comments he made about the Nazi leader supporting a Jewish homeland when he first came to power in the early 1930 were historically accurate.

+Speaking in April 2016, Mr Livingstone, who was defending MP Naz Shah over claims she had made anti-Semitic social media posts, said: "When Hitler won his election in 1932, his policy then was that Jews should be moved to Israel.
+He was supporting Zionism before he went mad and ended up killing six million Jews."

+Despite his decision to resign from the party, Mr Livingstone said on Monday he "did not accept" the allegation that he was "in any way guilty of anti-Semitism".

 - Profile: Ken Livingstone